CV

 Anderson, K. (November, 2025).
 An overview of intergroup relations and inequality across political, racial, and disability identities [Invited talk].
 Online presentation at the Psi Chi Chapter of Northern Kentucky University.

-Rubin-McGregor, J., Meese, W., Anderson, K., Bogart, K., Boring, B., Garrison, M., Karalioliu, G. T., Nunn, L., McManus, J., Pearlstein, J., Rule, P., VanDaalen, R. A., Van Doren, S., Wang, K., & Zisk, A. H. (June 26 - 29, 2025).
+Rubin-McGregor, J., Anderson, K., Bogart, K., Boring, B., Garrison, M., Karalioliu, G. T., Nunn, L., McManus, J., Meese, W., Pearlstein, J., Rule, P., VanDaalen, R. A., Van Doren, S., Wang, K., & Zisk, A. H. (June 26 - 29, 2025).
 Disability in social/personality psychology research: A state-of-the-field review [Conference presentation].
 SPSSI 2025 Annual Convention, Portland, OR.

 Anderson, K. (February, 2025).
 Intraminority relations between White physically disabled people and nondisabled racial minorities: An introduction [Invited talk].
 Online presentation at the DARN Research Subgroup Monthly Meeting.

-Gomez, B.,* Flores-Robles, G.,* Franklin, E.T., Fikslin, R., Milless, K.T., Anderson, K.M., & Myer, A. (February, 2024).
+Gomez, B.,* Flores-Robles, G.R.,* Franklin, E.T., Fikslin, R., Milless, K.T., Anderson, K., & Myer, A. (February, 2024).
 Where do I belong?
-Experiences of epistemic exclusion & family achievement guilt among PhD students [Poster presentation].
+Experiences of epistemic exclusion and family achievement guilt among PhD students [Poster presentation].
 Presentation at the Annual SPSP Conference, San Diego, CA.

 Anderson, K.* (July, 2023).
 Seeing safety in red: The expression of interpersonal gratitude affects conservatives’ political attitudes in the United States [Invited talk].
-Presentation at the Turetsky/Thorson Lab at the Summer Research Institute, Barnard College, Columbia University, New York, NY.
+Presented at the Turetsky/Thorson Lab at the Summer Research Institute, Barnard College, Columbia University, New York, NY.

 Anderson, K.* (July, 2023).
 Seeing safety in red: The expression of interpersonal gratitude affects conservatives’ political attitudes in the United States [Blitz talk].
 Online presentation at the DARN Research Subgroup Monthly Meeting.